Identifiability of Deep Polynomial Neural Networks: Main results

-The technical proofs are relegated to \Cref{app:overall_proofs}.
-This key result shows a strict equivalence between the uniqueness of shallow and deep hPNNs.
-It serves as a basis for the identifiability results that will be presented in the following, which are supported on the uniqueness of 2-layer hPNNs.
+The technical proofs are relegated to the appendices.
+This key result shows a strict equivalence between the finite identifiability of shallow and deep hPNNs.
+However, as we move into the deeper layers, the identifiability conditions required by \Cref{thm:localization_theorem} are slightly stricter than in the shallow case, since the number of inputs is reduced to $\widetilde{d}_{\ell}$.
+This can lead to a requirement of larger activation degrees to guarantee identifiability compared to the shallow case.